RobertBolender/go-blitlink/README.md

 # go-blitlink

 A simple CLI tool for storing links for future use.
-Intended for use with the associated Raycast extension (coming soon).
+Intended for use with Raycast as a [community extension](https://github.com/RobertBolender/raycast-blitlink).

 ## Features